Rei-SwitchBot/faq/en-us/Hub Series.md

 9. If the remote can't be added with "Smart Learning", retry with "Customize Mode".

 10. If it doesn't work, it is likely that the remote control is not yet supported.
-Please submit a feedback.

-Send feedback

-To receive a technical help from SwitchBot support team, follow these steps:

-On your same device, Go to SwitchBot app > Tap Profile > Tap Feedback > Select the product (which you need support for) > describe the issue in detail (with media if needed) as follows:
+To receive a technical help from SwitchBot support team, please describe the issue in detail (with media if needed) as follows:

 Brand of appliance: